opentoworkprojects/bill/frontend/WINDOWS_INSTALL_GUIDE.md

 ## ⚠️ Windows SmartScreen Warning

-When you try to install RestoBill, Windows may show:
+When you try to install BillByteKOT, Windows may show:
 ```
 "Windows protected your PC"
 "Microsoft Defender SmartScreen prevented an unrecognized app from starting"